lavague-ai/LaVague/docs/docs/contributing/contributing.md

 ⏳ Note, this process might take a few minutes the first time you run it.

 > Note, if you want to view the Gradio generated with `lavague [OPTIONS] launch` in-browser on your host machine, you'll need to use the generated `public URL`!

-### Contributing to the documentation

-For information on contributing to the documentation, see [our guide on contributing to the documentation](./documentation.md)

 ## License